 Generally, your checking account is safe from withdrawals by your bank without your permission.
 However, there is one significant exception.
 Under certain situations the bank can withdraw money from your checking account to pay a delinquent loan with the bank.
 The bank can take this action without notifying you.
 Also, under other conditions the bank can allow access to your checking account to other creditors you owe.

-Federal law prohibits federally chartered banks from using the right of offset to pay missed payments on revolving accounts such as credit cards.
+However, federal law prohibits federally chartered banks from using the right of offset to pay missed payments on revolving accounts such as credit cards.
 Generally, federally chartered banks are major banks, perhaps part of a nationwide chain.
-Examples of federally chartered banks in 2011 include Bank of America and Wells Fargo, according to Bills.com.
+Examples of federally chartered banks include Bank of America and Wells Fargo.

 Banks usually exercise their right to offset when other collection efforts fail.
 The banks realize that taking money from a customer’s checking account without notice is a serious matter, and that it will likely highly upset the customer.
 However, some banks may decide they have no choice when the customer has a car loan with the bank that is days away from charge-off and repossession, yet the customer has money available in his checking account.